hydra/pnpconvert/README.md

 [![Build Status](https://travis-ci.com/hydra/pnpconvert.svg?branch=master)](https://travis-ci.com/hydra/pnpconvert)

-Utility to process DipTrace "Pick and Place" export files.
+Utility to process DipTrace "Pick and Place" export files and generate DPV format files suitable for use with CharmHigh Technology pick-and-place SMT machines.

 Basic Features
 * Rotate board.
 Useful for boards panelled on the wrong axis.
 * Add X/Y offsets.
 Useful to add space for rails that were added in programs other than DipTrace.
 * Generates SVG images showing rotation and offset steps.

+Currently supported machines

+* CHMT48VB
+* CHMT48VA (*1)
+* CHMT36VA (*1)

+*1 Treated as CHMT47VB, so do not use right-hand side feeders with IDs 36-64.

 Usage
 =====